-With support from the California Department of Forestry and Fire Prevention (CalFIRE) and the U.S. Forest Service (USFS), the Reserve has initiated an effort to revise its Urban Forest Project Protocol.
+With support from the California Department of Forestry and Fire Prevention (CalFIRE) and the U.S. Forest Service (USFS), the Reserve is revising its Urban Forest Project Protocol.
 The Urban Forest Project Protocol provides guidance to quantify and verify GHG reductions from a planned set of tree planting and maintenance activities implemented to permanently increase carbon storage through trees.
 The protocol is designed for use by municipalities, educational institutions, and utilities.

 Adoption of a revised protocol by the Reserve should facilitate implementation of more urban forest projects, and improvements to the protocol could be considered by the California Air Resources Board in future updates of its own urban forest offset protocol for use in California’s cap-and-trade program.

 The revised protocol is now available for review and public comment.

 - Urban Forest Project Protocol Version 2.0 – Public Comment Draft (March 21, 2014)